TERMS AND CONDITIONS

 11.1 We will provide hosting and backup of all information and data that is generated by your users through the SaaS Solution (Hosting and Backup Services).

-11.2 We will use reasonable endeavours to maintain Your Data collected in connection with the use of the SaaS Solution for a maximum of 12 months from the creation of Your Data, after which Your Data may be deleted, discarded or destroyed.
+11.2 Throughout the Term, we will use reasonable endeavours to maintain Your Data collected in connection with the use of the SaaS Solution.
+We will continue to hold Your Data for a maximum of 12 months after termination of this Agreement, after which Your Data may be deleted, discarded or destroyed.

-11.3 At your request, we may, on payment of the applicable fee:
+11.3 At your request, we will, on payment of the applicable fee:

 (a) maintain Your Data for a subsequent period of time exceeding the period above; or